Edwinngera/sparsex/README.md

 ### To-Do

 #### Priority
-* Feature extraction, save and load dictionary to file functionality.
-Save to a fixed folder.
-Use timestamps for naming.
 * Feature extraction, get dictionary-encoded weight-vector of an image
 * Feature extraction, feature sign-split
 * Feature extraction, pooling